falldamagestudio/plastic-cloud-to-ucb/README.md

 ﻿# Bridge from Plastic Cloud to Unity Cloud Build

 Glue logic which enables Unity Cloud Build to build from Plastic Cloud repositories.
-This is accomplished by running some bridge repositories on a machine in the Azure cloud.
+This is accomplished by running some bridge repositories on a VM in Azure or Google Cloud.

 ## Current state